Summation formulae for quadrics: Introduction

 that is equivariant with respect to the action of $\mathrm{O}_{V_{i}}(\A_F)$ (embedded in $\mathrm{O}_{V_{i+1}}(\A_F))$ in the obvious manner).
 The left hand side admits an obvious action of $\mathrm{GO}_{V_{i+1}}(\A_F)$ and we can define a representation

 by transport of structure.
 We will make the action explicit in Proposition \ref{prop:action} below.
-Thus $\sigma_i$ can be considered the big theta lift of the trivial representation of $\SL_2(\A_F)$.
+The representation $\sigma_i$ is the big theta lift of the trivial representation of $\SL_2(\A_F)$.

 Theorem \ref{thm:minimal} amounts to an explicit automorphic realization of $\sigma_i$.
 The realization is clearly similar in spirit to the Schr\"odinger model of the metaplectic representation of the two-fold cover of a symplectic group.
-In the archimedean case this analogy is discussed in detail in \cite{Kobayashi:Mano}.
+In the Archimedean case this analogy is discussed in detail in \cite{Kobayashi:Mano}.
 We hope that having such an explicit model will aid in applications analogous to the many uses of the Schr\"odinger model.
 In particular the explicit geometric description of the model may aid in its use in unfolding arguments that are so crucial in the theory of integral representations of $L$-functions.

 We hasten to point out that it is already known that $\sigma_i$ is automorphic.
 In the case where $V_0=\{0\}$ it is discussed in detail in \cite{GRS:theta}, which contains a wealth of information about the representation and analogues of it for exceptional groups.
-In loc.~cit., the theta lift is realized as a residue of an Eisenstein series.
+In ibid., the theta lift is realized as a residue of an Eisenstein series.
 It is then related to the theta lift of the trivial representation of $\SL_2(\A_F)$ to $\mathrm{O}_{V_i}(\A_F)$ in the special case where $F$ is totally real using Kudla and Rallis' regularized Siegel-Weil identity \cite{Kudla:Rallis:Reg:SW}.
-However, it is unclear to the author whether it is possible to use this approach to obtain a formula similar to that in Theorem \ref{thm:minimal} (and hence Theorem \ref{thm:main}) valid for all test functions $f.$ This is one of the main features of the current paper.
+As far as the author knows, this perspective does not lead to a simpler proof of Theorem \ref{thm:minimal} (and hence Theorem \ref{thm:main}) valid for all test functions $f.$ This is one of the main features of the current paper.
 For the purpose of comparing our work with \cite{GRS:theta} it is also worth mentioning that we make no use of the theory of Eisenstein series on groups of absolute rank bigger than $1$.
 There is another closely related automorphic realization that was studied by Kazhdan and Polishchuk in \cite{Kazhdan:Polishchuk}.
-However the automorphic realization of the minimal representation was not completely determined.
+However, this automorphic realization was not completely determined.
 In particular it is not clear how to extract the explicit formulae of Theorem \ref{thm:main} and Theorem \ref{thm:minimal} from \cite{Kazhdan:Polishchuk}.